Table of Contents

 If you’re using the unlimited Premium version, the mobile experience is solid and mirrors the desktop app’s simplicity.

-Bitdefender’s Pricing Structure: Understanding Your Options
+Bitdefender VPN Pricing 2026: Understanding Your Options

 Bitdefender offers multiple security packages, and understanding which one includes the VPN features you need is important before you buy.